All persons using SLAC computers or accounts are responsible for understanding and complying with the SLAC cyber security requirements.

 - complete Course CS100 - Cyber Security for Laboratory Users Training

-(note: if you have a new computer account and have not completed this course, then you only have a 5-day grace period to complete this course before your account is disabled)
+If you have a new computer account and have not completed this course, then you only have a 5-day grace period to complete this course before your account is disabled.)

-- Get your password by filling out the Training Portal Password Request form
+- Get your training password by filling out the Training Portal Password Request form

 - Click here to log into the Web Training Portal